ImnIrdst/VRP-Branch-and-Bound-2016/README.md

 - Use vehicles (and their paths) to produce branch and bound nodes (for VRPTW)

 # Todo
+- Integrate this code with ArcGIS
 - Use Vehicle needed to peek lowest time needed to go from depot and comeback.

 # Done
+- Add lower bound for additional penalty taken
+- Add lower bound for additional time needed
-- if remaining vehicles is less than needed prune it
+- If remaining vehicles is less than needed prune it
 - Add a algorithm for minimum cars needed
 - Add a simple lower bound to the branch and bound
 - Add calculation time to the main function